ThomasMoty/ThomasMoty/README.md

-- 👋 Hi, I’m @ThomasMoty
+- 👋 Hi, I’m @Thomas Motyczynski
-- 👀 I’m interested in Supply Chain Complexity, Solving, Pro-actively setting solutions
+- 👀 I’m interested in Supply Chain Complexity, Solving pro actively ;the questions and aiming to use databased solutions
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning, I'm always trying to learn
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all topics, I'm sure that doing things right and with good quality allows to make a difference i  our actual world
-- 📫 How to reach me ...
+- 📫 How to reach me : LinkedIn @ www.linkedin.com/in/thomas-motyczynski
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 ThomasMoty/ThomasMoty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.